alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Anne-Lee-Steele/weekly-meetings.md

 - VK, AC, HS for helping AAC presentation + general thinking through TTW perspectives for industry
 - LC for advice about translation across disciplines

+MS: 🙌

 ### Event updates
 - Collab Cafe (6 July): big team science submission,
 - AGS mapathon (7 July): Planning in process with AR + JD.
 - Catapult talk (20 July): Working, feedback during coworking call
 - July Fireside (24 July): invited 3/5!
 1 accepted.
+  - MS: are there other speaker suggestions in place?
+Can I help with this?
 - Connections Turing Course: can't attend co-working session
 - Kings College: now in Aug (keep ACC in loop)
 - August Fireside (24 Aug): planning in progress
 - CarpentryCon (): 2 times scheduled.
+  - MS: do you have speakers lined up for this?
 - Newcastle (19-20 Sept):
+  - MS: do these dates work for you?
+I can probably do it - but happy to get someone else from core team involved.
+Maybe Batool is in the UK and would like to co-lead this.

 ### Proposal updates
 - Mozilla AI Working Group (30 June): submitted
 - Code for All Summit (8 July): in progress(?)
 - Big Team Science (18 July): To be discussed at Collab Cafe
 - Other upcoming submissions (?)
+  - MS: OpenUK and UNESCO - deadline for both is 15 July

 ### Next week
 -